Belagir/lisilisk/README.md

 4. Finally, the scene is loaded : the object is loaded, the geometry is loaded, the material is loaded, and the scene is added to the redendered scenes in the main loop.

 Basically, the interface should initialize a static global instance of the backend, and register data objects to string names when the user needs to.
 Those objects are created when the user needs them and load dynamically depending on what is needed.

+### Freestanding instance objects

+When instancing a model, creating a light or a camera, the user should be given an instance handle that can act on the corresponding data (transforms, colors etc.) through a dedicated set of functions.

 ### Transforms hierarchy